popolee0513/Data-Engineering-Note/README.md

               - storing in-app user-profile and preference
             - Not Suitable Situation: When your data is interconnected with a number of many-to-many relationships in the data
               - social networking or recommendation engine
-              - if your use case requires a high level of consistency for multi-operation transactions, involving multiple keys, you may want to look more towards databases that provide ACID
+              - `when you require ACID transactions`
               - if you expect the need to query based on value versus key, it may be wise to consider the `Document category of NoSQL databases`